Zayn Malik, A Man Of Few Words, Says F*ck The Grammys

 After massively snubbing The Weeknd for his album After Hours this year, he tweeted "The Grammys remain corrupt.
 You owe me, my fans and the industry transparency...."

-Drake, longtime Grammys hater, came to The Weeknd's defense on social media, saying that the show "may no longer matter" anyway, as there's always been a "disconnect" between the voters and the zeitgeist.
+Drake, longtime Grammys hater, came to The Weeknd's defence on social media, saying that the show "may no longer matter" anyway, as there's always been a "disconnect" between the voters and the zeitgeist.

 “I think we should stop allowing ourselves to be shocked every year by the disconnect between impactful music and these awards and just accept that what once was the highest form of recognition may no longer matter to the artists that exist now and the ones that come after,” Drake wrote.
 “It’s like a relative you keep expecting to fix up but they just can’t change their ways.”